LucasDelfino92/morrowindsharp/mw2.md

 - Morrowind Anti-Cheese.ESP
 - MDMD - More Deadly Morrowind Denizens.ESP
 - MDMD - Creatures Add-On.ESP
-- MDMD Adamantium Armor Integrated Patch.ESP
+- MDMD Adamantium Armor Integrated Patch.ESP **(Don't use it alongside the Expansions Integrated Patch)**
-- MDMD Expansions Integrated Patch.ESP
+- MDMD Expansions Integrated Patch.ESP **(Don't use it alongside the Adamantium Armor Integrated Patch)**
 - Umbra, Blademaster.ESP
 - There Can Be Only One (Alt Fyr).ESP
 - There Can Be Only One Expansions Integrated Patch.ESP